Crystal Clear (Jaci Velasquez album)

-Crystal Clear is the third English-language studio album by contemporary Christian artist Jaci Velasquez.
+Crystal Clear is the seventh studio album by contemporary Christian artist Jaci Velasquez.
 It was released in 2000 on Word Entertainment.
 The album includes two versions; the booklet of one includes only two photographs - one on the cover and the other on the last page of the booklet.
 The other version is stapled together as a book and includes different artwork and more photographs inside.
 The album was nominated for the 2001 Grammy Award for Best Pop/Contemporary Gospel Album.